Indigenous Truth & Reconciliation in the Workplace

 The Truth

 There are approximately 634 First Nations groups here in Canada and 60 language groups.
-Of those 634, 600 or so remain in poverty which creates an undercurrent of disadvantages.
-Poverty is the biggest challenge to overcome and economic opportunities are slim.
+Of those 634, approximately 600 remain in poverty which creates an undercurrent of disadvantages.
+Poverty is the biggest challenge to overcome and opportunities are slim.

 Some of the many barriers include: